Random Models and the Guarded Fragment: Probabilistic Model Constructions

 Indeed, suppose that the $1$-types of $a_1$, $a_2$, and $a_3$ are assigned according to $\tau$, and likewise the $2$-types for $\langle a_2,a_3 \rangle$ and $\langle a_1,a_3 \rangle$.
 However, let $\cX(a_1,a_2)$ be a $2$-type distinct from $\type{\tau}{x_1,x_2}$, and assume that the corresponding $1$-types are incompatible with those already defined on $a_1$ and $a_2$, say $\type{\cX(a_1,a_2)}{x_1} \neq \type{\tau}{x_1}$.
 In this case, Algorithm~\ref{algos} rejects $\cX(a_1,a_2)$ (the test at Line~\ref{line:test} fails).
 Nevertheless, in the subsequent iteration, the $3$-type $\tau$ may still be selected for $\langle a_1,a_2,a_3 \rangle$, as $\tau$ and $\type{\str{B}}{a_1,a_2,a_3}$ remain compatible.

-This subtle behaviour, however, does not affect the correctness of our later arguments. \end{remark}
+This subtle behaviour, however, does not affect the correctness of our later arguments. \end{rem}

-\begin{remark} One may wonder whether our choice of $\delta = |\TTT^*|^{-2^{\Width(\sigma)-1}}$ is overly pessimistic, and if a larger value of $\delta$ could yield a sharper analysis.
+\begin{rem} One may wonder whether our choice of $\delta = |\TTT^*|^{-2^{\Width(\sigma)-1}}$ is overly pessimistic, and if a larger value of $\delta$ could yield a sharper analysis.
 The crucial role of $\delta$ is to provide a lower bound on the product in~\eqref{eqn:iloczyn-pstwo}.
-However, under a reasonable assumption $|\TTT^*_k| \approx |\TTT^{\sigma}_k|$, we show that the exponential power is in fact unavoidable.\footnote{The formulation of Proposition~\ref{prop:weak-fmp-normal-form} does not constrain the length of the sentence~$\phi$.
+However, under a reasonable assumption $|\TTT^*_k| \approx |\TTT^{\sigma}_k|$, we show that an exponential power of $|\TTT^*|$ is in fact unavoidable.\footnote{The formulation of Proposition~\ref{prop:weak-fmp-normal-form} does not constrain the length of the sentence~$\phi$.
 Consequently, it is easy to construct sentences that enforce the realisation of every guarded $k$-type.
-For a more refined perspective, see Corollary~\ref{corollary:precise-tight}, which shows that even sentences of length~$\cO(k)$ can require the realisation of nearly all $k$-types—albeit only at the doubly logarithmic scale, i.e., $\log_2\log_2 |\TTT_k^*| = \Omega(\log_2\log_2|\TTT_k^{\sigma}|)$.} \end{remark}
+For a more refined perspective, see Corollary~\ref{corollary:precise-tight}, which shows that even sentences of length~$\cO(k)$ can require the realisation of nearly all $k$-types—albeit only at the doubly logarithmic scale, i.e., $\log_2\log_2 |\TTT_k^*| \ge (1-\varepsilon) \cdot \log_2\log_2|\TTT_k^{\sigma}|$.} \end{rem}